 - Conduct hands-on training with their department’s competent person.
 Hands-on training consists of inspecting and correctly donning their harness and verifying proper fit.

-- Document completion of hands-on training (submit a form embedded in training slides)
+- Document completion of hands-on training (submit the hands-on training form)

 Training is required initially and every three years thereafter.

-The persons listed in the attached file have completed specialized fall protection training and have the ability to assess hazards, develop solutions, train individuals on fall protection requirements, and inspect equipment.
+The persons listed in the Competent Persons document below have completed specialized fall protection training and have the ability to assess hazards, develop solutions, train individuals on fall protection requirements, and inspect equipment.
 Persons needing assistance with work at heights should consult their department’s competent person.
 Departments with no trained personnel should contact Risk Management & Safety.

 In order to ensure system compatibility throughout campus, the University has standardized the types of fall protection equipment used.
 The Fall Protection Equipment List 306kb, pdf provides a catalog of pre-selected fall protection items most frequently needed on campus.
 If you have questions about the listed equipment or need items not listed, please contact your department competent person or our Airgas representative directly.

 Large Orders & Unique Applications: A site visit is recommended before placing large orders (multiple persons, types of equipment) or in developing solutions for custom applications.
-To schedule a site visit, please contact our local Airgas representative, Matt Smith at:
+To schedule a site visit, please contact our local Airgas representative, Darin Glavin at:

 - Email: firstname.lastname@example.org